Dublin Don’ts: What not to do in Dublin and Ireland

 landscape of Inisheer Island, part of Aran Islands, Ireland.

-When visiting cities like Dublin, Galway or Kerry, be sure to respect the local customs such as tipping in Ireland and asking for directions politely.
+When visiting cities like Dublin 2-Day Itinerary, Exploring Galway City Activities or Kerry, be sure to respect the local customs such as tipping in Ireland and asking for directions politely.
 It is also important to be mindful of the drinking culture in Ireland – while enjoying a pint in an Irish pub is a great experience, it is important to drink responsibly.

 Many visitors to Ireland make the mistake of trying to cram too much into their itinerary, and end up missing out on the hidden gems the country has to offer.
-Take the time to explore lesser-known attractions like the Slieve League in Donegal rather than the Cliffs of Moher or a museum in Dublin to truly appreciate the rich history and culture of Ireland.
+Take the time to explore lesser-known attractions like the Slieve League Cliffs in Best Donegal Activities rather than the Cliffs of Moher Guide or a museum in Dublin to truly appreciate the rich history and culture of Ireland.

 Lastly, when driving in Ireland, remember to drive on the left side of the road and be aware of the currency, as Ireland uses the euro.
 By avoiding these common mistakes, you can make the most of your time in Ireland and look forward to coming back to Ireland in the future.
 Learn how to use a roundabout.